Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Noncommutative Fourier series with Duflo ordering

 The position representations of section \ref{sec: representations} are unaffected.
 It is thus straightforward to adapt the derivation \eqref{eq: ode g of exp}--\eqref{e63} to find that noncommutative plane waves now read

 Their $\mathcal{I}$-invariant counterparts \eqref{s16} are

-The definitions of Fourier transforms and series still read as in \eqref{eq: def ncft} and \eqref{ourdef}, and their adjoints are also defined as in \eqref{defad}, with plane waves now given by \eqref{duflopw} and \eqref{dufloipw}.
+The definitions of Fourier transforms and series still read as in \eqref{eq: def ncft} and \eqref{ourdef}, and their adjoints are also defined as in \eqref{defad}.
+The difference is that plane waves are given by \eqref{duflopw} and \eqref{dufloipw} instead of \eqref{e85}--\eqref{e86}.
 Almost all the properties of section \ref{sec:DefFourier} hold without change, as they are nearly all based on the algebraic fact that star products of plane waves represent the Baker-Campbell-Hausdorff group law \eqref{duflostarbch}.
-The only properties that gets modified are the lone star lemma \eqref{eq: lone star lemma} and the explicit expressions \eqref{e85}--\eqref{e86} of $\mathcal{I}$-invariant plane waves.
+The only properties that get modified are the lone star lemma \eqref{eq: lone star lemma} and the explicit expressions \eqref{e85}--\eqref{e86} of $\mathcal{I}$-invariant plane waves.
 Let us start by adapting the former.

 \i{Statement.} With the Duflo quantization map \eqref{duffing}, the lone star lemma reads